kristapsdz/lowdown/diff.md

 establishing context-free sequences of similar words, will overrun block and span element boundaries.

-On the other end of the spectrum, I can consider difference tools for the output media.
+On the other end of the spectrum are difference tools specific to the output media.

-I can directly analyse PDF output using (for example) the [poppler](https://poppler.freedesktop.org/) tools, which would extract text, then examine the output with a linear difference engine such as [Diff, Match,
+One can directly analyse PDF output using (for example) the [poppler](https://poppler.freedesktop.org/) tools, which would extract text, then examine the output with a linear difference engine such as [Diff, Match,